 When it comes time to clean exterior brick masonry.
 Grab the hose or power washer and spray the brick for a quick and easy clean.

 When using a power washer, ensure the brick can withstand the pressure.
-The brick does decay over time, and depending on the type and age of the brick, it can chip away under the pressure.
+The brick does decay over time, and depending on the type and age of the brick, it can chip away under pressure.

 Brick designs are a masterpiece as the red coloration creates an eye-catching pop to a seemingly neutral color scheme.
 If you’re looking for foundation landscaping to bump up the aesthetics of a home’s exterior, consider brick masonry.